A guest post on Health, Home, Happy

 If you set it up right, you have a beautifully orchestrated chain of events, that convert that creamy seafood bisque and green salad into the nutrients you need to be well.

 The sight, smell, and appreciation for the food in front of you triggers brain responses that start digestion.
-It is important to RELAX (not always easy when you have hungry critters, I mean children, anxious to get as much food on their plates in as little time as possible.
-My dinner table is a trip!)
+It is important to RELAX…not always easy when you have hungry children, anxious to get as much food on their plates in as little time as possible.

-1. Supplements that help the brain and the digestive process in general are: Vibrant Blue Oil’s Parasympathetic Blend
+1. Supplements that help the brain are: Vibrant Blue Oil Parasympathetic Blend

 Proper chewing breaks down our food mechanically, and chemically (salivary amylases released in the mouth), which makes much less work for the stomach.
 With proper chewing our food is turned to “bolus” and then proceeds to the stomach via the esophagus.
 Without proper chewing (like 30 chews per bite!) you will NOT get as many nutrients from your precious food.